 States are looking for ways to bring in additional revenue and contain the rapidly expanding costs of their Medicaid programs, and they are going to great lengths to uncover potential Medicaid fraud and abuse.

-A number of programs at the state and federal level exist solely to root out and prosecute cases of Medicaid abuse by patients, providers and insurers.
+A number of programs at the state and federal level exist solely to root out and prosecute cases of Medicare abuse by patients, providers and insurers.

-The Illinois State Police note that Medicaid fraud can take a variety of forms, but it typically involves defrauding the Medicaid system through billing for services that were not provided or that were not provided as described.
-Medicaid fraud also can come into play in cases of neglect or abuse, such as failure to provide needed medications or medical services.
+The Illinois State Police note that Medicare fraud can take a variety of forms, but it typically involves defrauding the Medicare system through billing for services that were not provided or that were not provided as described.
+Medicare fraud also can come into play in cases of neglect or abuse, such as failure to provide needed medications or medical services.

-In recent years, a number of people were prosecuted in Illinois on charges related to defrauding a Medicaid program that covers the costs of personal assistants who help sick or disabled Medicaid patients remain in their own homes.
+In recent years, a number of people were prosecuted in Illinois on charges related to defrauding a Medicare program that covers the costs of personal assistants who help sick or disabled Medicare patients remain in their own homes.
 The program is intended to help control costs for the state by keeping patients out of expensive nursing homes and hospitals.
-However, state officials found that some of the Medicaid beneficiaries were in hospitals while their personal assistants continued to be paid for providing services in the patients’ homes.
+However, state officials found that some of the Medicare beneficiaries were in hospitals while their personal assistants continued to be paid for providing services in the patients’ homes.

-Have You Been Charged With Medicaid or Health Care Fraud?
+Have You Been Charged With Medicare or Health Care Fraud?